phrodod/phrodod.github.io/source/_posts/2014-09-21-using-blocks-in-julia.markdown

 end
 ```

-In this example, I open a file.
-Normally, this returns a file handle, which I
-have to keep track of.
-I write data using the file handle, and when I'm all
-done, I have to remember to close the file.

-When I use a block, though, I write the code that handles the open file
-between a `do` and `end` pair, using as variables to this code anything after
-the `do`.

 In this case, my local variable within the `do` block is `f`, the file handle.
 I then write some data to it.
 I don't need to worry about closing the file
-when I'm done, because I'm using a special form of the open statment.
+when I'm done, because I'm using the special form of the open statment.
+When
+handling large files (too big to fit in memory), it's often desirable to
+process them a line or a few lines at a time.
+With the special open structure,
+you can do this, yet still allow Julia to clean up behind you.